-In grade 7, our students continue to build upon what they previously learned.
+Grade 7 World Language begins a two-year sequence in the language.
+Students build upon what they previously learned.
 We will continue to reinforce communicative skills (reading, writing, listening, and speaking).
 7th Grade topics include personal identification, geography, family, leisure activities, education, weather and time expressions, clothing, shopping, and community-related vocabulary.
 Students will use the present tense to talk about themselves and others.

-Students will take a 2nd Quarter examination and a final examination.
-The examinations will cover the topics taught in class, and the students will be expected to produce and use the skills they have been developing throughout the year.
+Assessments cover the topics taught in class, and the students will be expected to produce and use the language skills they have been developing throughout the year.

-Mr. Leonardo Rivera Chairperson K-12, World Languages and ENL Office (516) 434-3179 Email "LRivera@pobschools.org"
+Mr. Leonardo Rivera

+Director K-12, World Languages and ENL

+Office (516) 434-3179

+Email "LRivera@pobschools.org"